This article is part of our Terraform Provisioners guide.

 File permissions need careful handling:

-on_failure = continue when appropriateFile provisioners frequently encounter several types of issues:
+on_failure = continue when appropriateFile provisioners tend to run into a handful of recurring issues:

 Error: timeout - last error: dial tcp x.x.x.x:22: i/o timeout